Shakird/ppc/README.md

 ## 🐳 Docker-compose Quick start ⚡️

 ### `pull`
-The `pull` command pulls an image associated with a service defined in a docker-compose.yml or docker-stack.yml file, but does not start containers based on those images.
+**First** you want to run the pull command.
+The `pull` command pulls the images associated the services defined in the docker-compose.yml file, but does not start containers based on those images.

 ```bash
 docker-compose -f docker-compose.yml pull
 ```

 ### `up`
+**Second** lets get the application running by using the up command.
 The `up` command aggregates the output of each container.
 When the command exits, all containers are stopped.
 Running `docker-compose up -d` starts the containers in the background and leaves them running.
+This

 ```bash
 docker-compose -f docker-compose.yml up -d
 ```

 ### `down`
+**Lastly** once you're done, use the down command.
 The `down` command stops containers and removes containers, networks, volumes, and images created by `up`.

 ```bash
 docker-compose -f docker-compose.yml down